Lightning-Universe/lightning-bolts/docs/source/autoencoders.rst

 Reconstructions:

-Both input and generated images are normalized versions as the training was done with with such images.
+Both input and generated images are normalized versions as the training was done with such images.

 .. figure:: https://pl-bolts-weights.s3.us-east-2.amazonaws.com/ae/ae-cifar10/ae_input.png
     :width: 400